koz/github-repo-search/README.md

 1. **`assets`**: This folder contains the static files used across the application, such as SVG icons.

-1. **`components`**: This folder contains all the components in this application, with the exception of page-level components.
+1. **`components`**: This folder contains all the components in this application, except for page-level components.

 1. **`hooks`**: This folder contains all custom hooks used by the components.
 Read more about it on the [Hooks section](#hooks).